Chart Color Schemes

 Traralgon - East is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure within Traralgon - East as evaluated at the latest Census comprised 84.5% houses and 15.6% other dwellings (semi-detached, apartments, 'other' dwellings), in comparison to Non-Metro Vic.'s 88.1% houses and 11.9% other dwellings.
-Meanwhile, the level of home ownership within Traralgon - East was 36.9%, with the remainder of dwellings either mortgaged (34.3%) or rented (28.8%).
+The dwelling structure in Traralgon - East, as per the latest Census, consisted of 84.5% houses and 15.6% other dwellings.
+In comparison, Non-Metro Vic.'s dwelling structure comprised 88.1% houses and 11.9% other dwellings.
+The home ownership level in Traralgon - East was 36.9%, with the remaining dwellings either mortgaged (34.3%) or rented (28.8%).
 The median monthly mortgage repayment in the area was $1,300, while the median weekly rent figure was recorded at $250.
-Nationally, Traralgon - East's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.
+Nationally, Traralgon - East's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing